 August

-The first dean of the Jackson-based School of Medicine, Dr. David Pankratz, seated, registers the now four-year school's first class in 1955.
+The first dean of the Jackson-based School of Medicine, Dr. David Pankratz, seated, registers an early class of medical students.

-The first dean of the Jackson-based School of Medicine, Dr. David Pankratz, seated, registers the now four-year school's first class in 1955.
+The first dean of the Jackson-based School of Medicine, Dr. David Pankratz, seated, registers an early class of medical students.

 Main Content